If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Who knows!

-That was in fact, the voice of my (most-of-the-time) drunk electrician during one of our sessions during my first years on board.
+That was in fact, the voice of my (always) drunk electrician during one of our sessions when I was a deck cadet on my first ship.

 That advice echoed to me on that phone call.